Founded in 1991 | A division of the American Counseling Association

 Advanced Topics of College Counseling

-The Advanced Topics of College Counseling offers (4) 90 minute sessions covering the following topics: Triage and Clinic Flow, Clinical Supervision, Leadership in Higher Education, and Evolving Clinical Services of College Counseling.
-Each session is worth 1.5 CE Hours.
+The Advanced Topics of College Counseling offers (4) 90 minute sessions covering the following topics, each session is worth 1.5 CE Hours:

 Each Advanced Topics of College Counseling session is $70 if purchased individually, if you sign up for all 4 sessions the price is discounted to $170.